 - Debit/credit cards

 The final step of the process is to search for Ford shares and place an order.
-As you can see from the image below, simply enter ‘Ford’ into the search box and click on ‘Trade’.
+Search for Ford in your broker’s dashboard and opt to ‘Trade’.

 Then, you need to enter the amount that you wish to invest in Ford shares.
-This needs to be at least $50.
+This needs to meet your broker’s minimum investment amount.

-Note: If you are buying Ford shares outside of NYSE trading hours, you’ll need to click on the ‘Set Order’ button. eToro will then complete your order when the markets reopen.
+Note: If you are buying Ford shares outside of NYSE trading hours, you’ll need to set the order for later.
+Your broker will then complete your order when the markets reopen.

 On the one hand, it is true that Ford no longer dominates the US automobile industry.
 With the likes of Tesla now being preferred by investors, Ford shares are worth a fraction of prior highs.
 With that said, Ford has been performing extremely well in recent months, with the shares increasing by more than 200% since March 2020.

 Additionally, exciting times could be in the making for Ford as per its recent partnership with Google.
-This has the potential to completely revolutionize the way US consumers view Ford and thus – bring the carmaker into the 21sgt century.
-As such, at current prices of just over $10 per share, Ford is arguably a bargain.
+This has the potential to completely revolutionise the way US consumers view Ford and thus – bring the carmaker into the 21st century.

-Although Ford shares are listed in the US, making an investment from the UK could not be easier.
+Although Ford shares are listed in the US, making an investment from the UK is still a possibility.